marcomurgia/Train-Yolo/italian_traffic_signs_87/README.md

-# Train Yolo 87 objects
+# Detect Italian Traffic Signs

 In order to obtain a more complete detection of  Italian Traffic Signs, it was decided to expand the dataset to 87 road signs.\
 The dataset was taken from the following link: https://github.com/marcomoauro/traffic-sign-dataset \